 Challenges and Opportunities for Hotel-to-Housing Conversions in NYC

 After the COVID-19 pandemic severely affected the hotel industry in New York City, policymakers considered whether to promote the reuse of distressed hotel buildings as housing.
 After all, hotels are constructed to offer shelter, they have been mostly empty during the past year, and New York City is in constant need of expanding its housing supply.
 However, carrying out these conversions is not simple.
-In a new working paper, the NYU Furman Center’s Noah Kazis details essential background information on the matter of hotel-to-housing conversions.
+In a new white paper, the NYU Furman Center’s Noah Kazis details essential background information on the matter of hotel-to-housing conversions.
 He highlights the regulatory constraints on conversions, what types of properties would be more feasible to convert, and how new state interventions could impact the effort.

 One important constraint on conversions is state and local land use law.
 Zoning designations govern where housing development is allowed, which in many cases is not where hotels currently are.
 Equally important, each building’s bulk and design could limit its potential for residential use.
 For example, residential buildings require larger rear yards than hotels.
 Floor-to-area ratios are capped for residential buildings, making it challenging to convert the largest hotels.
 Converting to residential use may also trigger accessibility requirements for persons with disabilities that hotels do not currently meet.
 Because hotels and apartment buildings are differently regulated, many hotels will not be permitted to convert to residential use under current law or could do so only after extensive renovations.